In This Article

 If you plan to move your jade plant outside for the summer, let it acclimate gradually.
 Start with a shady spot, then slowly move it to sunnier areas until it's in full sun.

 On the hottest days of the year (above 90 degrees), move your jades into the shade to avoid sunburn.
 Check soil moisture levels during this time, and water accordingly so the plant doesn't dry out.

 Despite the fact that they're sun-loving succulents, jade plants grow well indoors thanks to their adaptability to temperature.
 While temps between 50 degrees and 70 degrees are preferred, jade plants can tolerate temperatures between 40 and 100 degrees without damage.
 Especially for variegated species, moderate temperature by placing your jade plant further away from windows during extreme temperatures outside.

 While there are over 1,400 types of jade plants, some of the most common variants include 'Tricolor' (pink flowers at certain times of the year), 'Variegata' (ivory leaves streaked with green), 'Sunset' (yellow leaves with red tips), 'Red' (reddish-purple leaves), 'Monstruosa Hobbit' (curled yellow-green leaves), 'Monstruosa Gollum' (elongated leaves), 'Copper' (green leaves with bronze edges), 'Bluebird' (gray-blue leaves with red tips), and 'Ripple Leaf' (wavy-edged leaves).

 How to Propagate Jade Plants

 The jade plant is one of the easiest plants to propagate by stem or leaf cuttings, although the latter takes longer to show new growth.
 Here are the best ways to propagate your jade plant:

 How to Propagate Jade Plants via Stem Cuttings

-Step 1: Use clean, sharp gardening shears to cut a thick stem (three to five inches long) with healthy leaves.
+Step 1: Use clean, sharp gardening shears to cut a thick stem (3 to 5 inches long) with healthy leaves.
 Remove the lower leaves, then set the cutting in a sunny spot for a few days until the cut end forms a callus that's lighter in color and feels firm.